daheats/diag-upload-service/README.md

 - I chose CloudWatch (obviously) to take care of monitoring.
 With CloudWatch, you can configure and receive CloudWatch Logs, and set up dashboards based on CloudWatch metrics.
 Using CloudWatch seemed like a no brainer to me for the observability factor in this challenge.

+- The CloudWatch dashboard which will house the CloudWatch metrics will reflect the four golden signals that Google's site reliability engineers use - Latency, Traffic, Errors, and Saturation.:

 ## Setup & Instructions for Running & Testing Locally